mebjas/mebjas.github.io/_posts/2020-04-04-HTML5-QR-Code-scanning---launched-v1.0.1.md

  - Removed jQuery dependency
  - Refactored the APIs to return [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) rather than being purely based on callbacks.

+## Edit 1 (14th June 2021)
+Lot of things have changed since `v1.0.1` and latest release for the library is `v2.0.9` - Please visit [QR and barcode scanner using HTML and Javascript](/QR-and-barcode-scanner-using-html-and-javascript/) for latest content.

 ## Introduction
 QR Code is a very common technique of encoding information as images.
 Its a very common used in physical stores for identifying products like bar code is used.